27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 21| Get Close With Some Exotic Animals At Jungle Island

 Located in the middle of Downtown Miami and South Beach is an intimate zoological park.
 Established in 1936, Jungle Island houses some of the most exotic and rare animals.
-Bring out your inner child and watch the animal shows, participate in hands-on interactions with animals, and browse the informative exhibits which will keep you busy during your visit.
+Bring out your inner child and watch the animal shows, participate in hands-on interactions with animals, and browse the informative exhibits, which will keep you busy during your visit.
 It is one of the fun things to do in South Beach, especially for those who are traveling with children.
+It’s also where you can see flamingos in Florida.

 Address: 1111 Parrot Jungle Trail, Miami, FL 33132